Morgan Silver Dollars Collection

 Storage and Display

 A complete Morgan silver dollar date and mint mark collection contains almost 100 coins – a good reason to consider your options for storage and display!
 There are several ways to store your Morgan silver dollar collection: for the first-time collector, a Morgan Dollar album may be the easiest and most attractive option.
 This has labeled spots for each date and mint mark and holds a complete collection in just two volumes.
 However, if you crave freedom when it comes to what, and how many coins you will collect, a coin album with blank dollar pages will allow you to tailor your collection however you like.
-You could also begin by collecting just the first year of issue, in which case a First Year Set holder would display your coins beautifully.
+You could also begin by collecting just the first year of issue, in which case a Handcrafted Capital Holder would display your coins beautifully.
 For a sophisticated and stylish method of display, there is always the option of a presentation case.

 Storage is incredibly important – you worked hard on your collection, and it deserves to be beautifully displayed!
 Find out more about caring for your coins.

 - Learn About Coins